meyer-net/robot/README.md

-# Rebot - A PyFlink Framework Serve For OSTeam
+# Robot - A PyFlink Framework Serve For OSTeam
-Rebot based on flink below v1.5, develop in python3.6。 It is usually used for multi-dimensional data high concurrency analysis scenarios。
+Robot based on flink below v1.5, develop in python3.6。 It is usually used for multi-dimensional data high concurrency analysis scenarios。

 - setup step